OceanGlidersCommunity/Salinity_SOP/sections/salinity_sensors_integration.md

 :::{figure-md} SLOCUM-CTD
 <img src="/images/giddy_slocum_CTD.png" alt="SLOCUM-CTD" class="bg-primary mb-1" width="400px">

-Figure xx: Slocum Glider CTD (pumped).
+Slocum Glider CTD (pumped).
 The thermistor is located within the inflow valve on the left (Image credit: Isabelle Giddy)
 :::

 A variation of the GPCTD, the [Slocum Glider CTD](https://www.seabird.com/slocum-glider-ctd/product?id=60762467713&callback=qs) has been developed for installation on SLOCUM gliders.
 The sensor is installed on the side of the SLOCUM.
 The continuously pumped CTD consumes 240 mW sampling continuously at 1/2 Hz.